-To help reduce your blood pressure and pulse rate, diffuse 5 drops of bergamot at home or work, or apply 2–3 drops topically to your temples and abdomen.
+To help reduce your blood pressure and pulse rate, diffuse five drops of bergamot at home or work, or apply two to three drops topically to your temples and abdomen.

-In vitro studies also show that bergamot oil may play a potential role in the topical treatment of Candida infections.
-And, in addition to this, lab studies indicate that components of bergamot, most notably linalool, is effective against common foodborne pathogens.
-(6)
+In vitro studies also show that bergamot oil may play a potential role in the topical treatment of candida infections.
+In addition to this, lab studies indicate that components of this oil, most notably linalool, are effective against common foodborne pathogens.

-To take advantage of this amazing benefit, diffuse 5 drops of bergamot or apply 2–3 drops topically to your throat, abdomen and feet.
+To take advantage of this amazing benefit, diffuse five drops, or apply two to three drops topically to your throat, abdomen and feet.

-To relieve stress and anxiety using bergamot oil, diffuse 5 drops at home or work, inhale the oil directly from the bottle or apply 2–3 drops topically to your temples and back of neck.
-You can also try my DIY Stress Reducing Solution that’s made with bergamot, lavender, frankincense and myrrh essential oils.
+To relieve stress and anxiety using this oil, diffuse five drops at home or work, inhale the oil directly from the bottle or apply two to three drops topically to your temples and back of neck.
+You can also try a DIY Stress Reducing Solution that’s made with bergamot, lavender, frankincense and myrrh essential oils.

 To reduce pain, rub five drops of bergamot oil on sore muscles or where you feel tension.
-To cover a larger surface area, combine bergamot with a carrier oil like coconut oil.
+To cover a larger surface area, combine it with a carrier oil like coconut oil.

 6. Boosts Skin Health

 Bergamot oil has soothing, antiseptic, antibacterial and anti-inflammatory properties, so it works well to boost the health of your skin when applied topically.
-Bergamot essential oil can be used to get rid of scars and marks on the skin, tone the skin and soothe skin irritations.
+This essential oil can be used to get rid of scars and marks on the skin, tone the skin, and soothe skin irritations.
 In Italian folk medicine, it was used to facilitate wound healing and was added to homemade skin disinfectants.
-(11, 12)

-To improve the health of your skin or promote healing, put five drops of bergamot oil on a cotton ball or pad and rub it on the infected area.
-You can also add 10 drops of bergamot oil to your warm bath water — the benefits of a bergamot oil bath go way beyond your skin.
+To improve the health of your skin or promote healing, put five drops of bergamot oil on a cotton ball or pad, and rub it on the infected area.
+You can also add 10 drops to your warm bath water — the benefits of a bergamot oil bath go way beyond your skin.
 It’s great for your mood and reducing built-up tension.

 7. Aids Digestion

 In Traditional Chinese Medicine, bergamot peels and the whole fruits were used to treat indigestion.
-(13) Bergamot oil is known to stimulate digestive juices and it has soothing properties that can help to aid digestion.
+Bergamot oil is known to stimulate digestive juices, and it has soothing properties that can help to aid digestion.
 Some research even suggests that bergamot oil can be useful when fighting food poisoning because of its anti-bacterial properties.
-(14, 15)